 Barns symbolize Iowa’s farm heritage

-Iowa’s rural landscape has changed dramatically as farming has become less labor intensive in the last century.
+Iowa’s rural landscape has changed drastically as farming has become less labor intensive in the last century.

-There was a time when the countryside was filled with the assorted buildings needed in the farm economy.
-Today’s larger farms have far fewer structures.
+There was time when the countryside was filled with the assorted buildings needed in the farm economy.
+Today’s larger farmers have far fewer structures.

 If there is one structure, however, that has always symbolized farm life, it is the barn.

-This issue of Farm News includes a special supplement titled “Barns of Iowa” magazine, featuring barns in 34 counties.
+This issue of Farm News includes the “Barns of Iowa” magazine, featuring barns in 34 counties.

-Featured are the stories of barns that were gathered from those who love them by the Farm News staff.
+Featured are the barns that were gathered from those who love them by Farm News staff.
 It will become readily apparent to the reader that barns come in many shapes and sizes.
-The appearance, features and architectural variations reflect the era in which the barns were built and the plans their builders had for how they would be used.
+The appearance, features and architectural variations reflect that era in which the barns were built and the plans their builds had for how they would be used.
 Many of these barns are long-serving and have changed significantly over the decades.